 The table below shows the variety of combinations selected by the participants in the different editions of the Sun Trip.

 |Bike Type||at the front||roofing||at the back||on trailer|

-In the Sun Trip, the regulation allows a surface of solar panels of not more than 2, 5m ², for a maximum power of 450Wc (visible panels).
-The installation of such a panel surface is not simple and can also steer the choice of the type of bike: tandem, cargo bike, reclining bike, recumbent tricycle (trike), or encourage to add a trailer.
-The constraints encountered sometimes require the designer to install a lower surface of panels, at the expense of the vehicle’s autonomy.
+In the Sun Trip, the regulations allow an area of solar panels of 2.5m², which corresponds to a maximum power of 500Wp (visible panels).
+The installation of such a surface of panels is not simple and can also guide the choice of the type of bike: tandem, cargo bike, recumbent bike, recumbent tricycle (trike), or encourage the addition of a trailer.
+The constraints encountered sometimes oblige the designer to install a smaller surface area of panels, to the detriment of the autonomy of the vehicle.

-On the reclining/seated tandem of Raf van Hulle, the seating position at the front is sacrificed to accommodate a panel, supplemented by other panel on trailer (Sun Trip 2013, 2015, 2018).
-This front layout is found on cargo bikes, except for the cargo bike experienced in 2013 by Lionel Candille with roofing panels.
-In 2018, Éric Morel had a sign attached to the back of his cargo bike.
+On Raf van Hulle’s recumbent / seated tandem, the front seat is sacrificed to accommodate a panel, completed by another panel on a trailer (Sun Trip 2013, 2015, 2018).
+This front arrangement is found on cargo bikes, except for the cargo bike tested in 2013 by Lionel Candille with roof panels.
+In 2018, Eric Morel also has a panel attached to the back of his cargo bike.

-One exception, Daniel Jenni installed his “roofing” Panel on a classic bike for the Sun Trip 2018.
+One exception: Daniel Jenni who installed his “roof” panel on a classic bike for the Sun Trip 2018.

 Are all the next Suntripers present in this photo-montage?

 No, if thirty are already posted, there are still about fifteen or twenty that we will discover soon.

 They will probably be about fifty to take the start, on July 6 next in Le Puy-en-Velay, a record!